JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 - A *reference describing the algorithm* or an actual description of the algorithm, if necessary.
 Detail any non-standard aspects of the implementation.
-Generally, defer details on the role of hyper-parameters to the "Hyper-parameters" section (see below).
+Generally, defer details on the role of hyperparameters to the "Hyperparameters" section (see below).

 - Instructions on *how to import the model type* from MLJ (because a user can already inspect the doc-string in the Model Registry, without having loaded the code-providing package).

-- Instructions on *how to instantiate* with default hyper-parameters or with keywords.
+- Instructions on *how to instantiate* with default hyperparameters or with keywords.

 - A *Training data* section: explains how to bind a model to data in a machine with all possible signatures (eg, `machine(model, X, y)` but also `machine(model, X, y, w)` if, say, weights are supported);  the role and scitype requirements for each data argument should be itemized.

 - Instructions on *how to fit* the machine (in the same section).

-- A *Hyper-parameters* section (unless there aren't any): an itemized list of the parameters, with defaults given.
+- A *Hyperparameters* section (unless there aren't any): an itemized list of the parameters, with defaults given.

 - An *Operations* section: each implemented operation (`predict`, `predict_mode`, `transform`, `inverse_transform`, etc ) is itemized and explained.
 This should include operations with no data arguments, such as `training_losses` and `feature_importances`.